aspnetboilerplate/aspnetboilerplate/doc/WebSite/Developing-MultiTenant-SaaS-ASP.NET-CORE-Angular5.md

 **Event** entity's constructor is also protected.
 So, the only way to create an Event is the `Event.Create` method (They can be private normally, but private setters don't work well with Entity Framework Core since Entity Framework Core can not set privates when retrieving an entity from database).

-Event implements, `IMustHaveTenant` interface.
+Event implements `IMustHaveTenant` interface.
 This is an interface of **ASP.NET Boilerplate (ABP)** framework and ensures that this entity is per tenant.
 This is needed for multi-tenancy.
 Thus, different tenants will have different events and can not see each other's events. **ABP** automatically filters entities of current tenant.

 Event class inherits from `FullAuditedEntity` which contains creation, modification and deletion audit columns. `FullAuditedEntity` also implements `ISoftDelete`, so events can not be deleted from database.
 They are marked as deleted when you delete it. **ABP** automatically filters (hides) deleted entities when you query database.